aeschi/zem_installation/final_documentation.md

 ### Projection Mapping

 In order to get optimal visual results we tested the projection on different surfaces and color.
-The best results we achieved were on dark surfaces, hence it was decided to paint the MDF boards in black paint.
+The best results we achieved were on dark surfaces, hence it was decided to paint the MDF boards in black semi-glossy paint.

 <img src="https://i.imgur.com/2mLZfZm.jpeg" width="450px"> <img src="https://i.imgur.com/YqZbnZ3.jpeg" width="450px">